Andrew Haswell Green Park: Heliport site

 The northern part of the site (between East 61st and 63rd streets) was occupied by the East 60th Street Heliport from 1968 to 1998.
 From 2002 to 2007, the site of the former heliport was used by the New York State Department of Transportation as part of a reconstruction project on the FDR Drive, which involved constructing a detour roadway on a temporary bridge structure in the East River to facilitate repairs to the highway.
 North of the heliport, the segment of East River Greenway between East 63rd and 125th streets had been constructed in the 1980s.
-Rockefeller University provided $5 in funding in 1988 for the construction of a pedestrian bridge across the FDR Drive at East 63rd Street.
+Rockefeller University provided $5 million in funding in 1988 for the construction of a pedestrian bridge across the FDR Drive at East 63rd Street.

 Between 1997 and 1998, the New York City Department of Transportation (NYCDOT) constructed a ferry landing at East 62nd Street.
 The stop was added to the Delta Water Shuttle, a ferry route that operated between Pier 11 and the Marine Air Terminal at LaGuardia Airport until December 2000.
 NYCDOT, along with EDC and the Department of Parks and Recreation developed a plan to improve the ferry landing, which had originally been proposed along with two other ferry landings on the Upper East Side to provide commuter service to Lower Manhattan.
 The proposed ferry service at East 62nd Street was later opposed by Manhattan Community Board 8, which felt that the onshore facilities needed to support commuter operations (including a ticket booth and passenger loading and waiting areas) would substantially impact a waterfront park proposed for the site.